 - You can download a Look or Explore and then send the downloaded content.

-- You can create a schedule to automatically send data or a visualization to email recipients or to an Amazon S3 bucket, an SFTP server, a webhook, or certain Segment integrators.
-See the Scheduling Emails and Alerts page and the Scheduling Data Deliveries page for more information.
+- You can create a schedule to automatically send data or a visualization to email recipients or to another data destination.
+See the Scheduling Data Deliveries page for more information.

 - You can publish a Look with a public URL and then send the URL.